vonum/book-shelf/README.md

 - Test-Driven Development By Example
 - Docker Up & Running - Shipping Reliable Containers In Production
 - *The Linux Command Line - A Complete Introduction
+- *The Pragmatic Programmer - From Journeyman to Master

 #### Artificial Intelligence